j256/simplelogging/README.md

 # Dependencies

-Simplelogging has no direct dependencies.
+SimpleLogging has no direct dependencies.
 It has a number of optional dependencies that will only be referenced if they are already in your application's classpath.

 # ChangeLog Release Notes